Multiply–accumulate operation: Fused multiply–add

-is a floating-point multiply–add operation performed in one step, with a single rounding.
+is a floating-point multiply–add operation performed in one step (fused operation), with a single rounding.
 That is, where an unfused multiply–add would compute the product b × c, round it to N significant bits, add the result to a, and round back to N significant bits, a fused multiply–add would compute the entire expression a + (b × c) to its full precision before rounding the final result down to N significant bits.

 A fast FMA can speed up and improve the accuracy of many computations that involve the accumulation of products: